This page has not been refereed. The information given here might be incomplete or provisional.

 The skew-symmetric hyperbolic form of rank , , is defined by the following intersection matrix

-Proposition 3.1.
-Every skey-symmetri uni-modular bilinear form over , , isomorphic to some the sum of some number of hyperbolic forms:
+Proposition 6.1.
+Every skey-symmetri uni-modular bilinear form over , , isomorphic to the sum of some number of hyperbolic forms:

 In particular the rank of , in this case , is even.

 The classification of uni-modular definite symmetric bilinear forms is a deep and difficult problem.
 However the situation becomes much easier when the form is indefinite.
-We begin by stating some fundamental invariants.
+Fundamental invariants are rank, signature and the following two.

 There is a further invariant of a unimodular symmetric bilinear form on : An element is called a characteristic vector of the form if one has